-(a) SAR Award.
+- (a) SAR Award.
 Each grant of a SAR under the Plan shall be evidenced by a SAR Award between the Optionee and RHI.
 Such SAR shall be subject to all applicable terms of the Plan and may be subject to any other terms that are not inconsistent with the Plan, including those specified in any other Agreement.
 The provisions of the various SAR Awards entered into under the Plan need not be identical.
-A SAR Award may not provide that a new SAR will be granted automatically to the holder thereof when he or she exercises a prior SAR.

-(b) Number of Shares.
-Each SAR Award shall specify the number of Shares to which the SAR pertains and shall provide for the adjustment of such number in accordance with the adjustment provisions of the Plan.

-(c) Exercise Price.
+A SAR Award may not provide that a new SAR will be granted automatically to the holder thereof when he or she exercises a prior SAR. - (b) Number of Shares.
+Each SAR Award shall specify the number of Shares to which the SAR pertains and shall provide for the adjustment of such number in accordance with the adjustment provisions of the Plan. - (c) Exercise Price.
 Each SAR Award shall specify the Exercise Price, which may not be less than 100 percent (100%) of the Fair Market Value of a Share on the date of grant.
-A SAR Award may specify an Exercise Price that varies in accordance with a predetermined formula while the SAR is outstanding.

-(d) Exercisability and Term.
+A SAR Award may specify an Exercise Price that varies in accordance with a predetermined formula while the SAR is outstanding. - (d) Exercisability and Term.
 Unless the SAR Award or an Other Agreement provides otherwise, each SAR shall become exercisable with respect to twenty-five percent (25%) of the Shares covered by such SAR on each of the first through fourth anniversaries of the date of grant, provided that the Participant's Service has not terminated on the applicable vesting date.
 The term of the SAR shall be ten (10) years from the date of grant unless the SAR Award provides for a shorter term.
-A SAR Award may provide for accelerated exercisability in the event of the Optionee's Protiviti Retirement, Staffing/Headquarters Retirement, a Change in Control, or other events, including as provided in any Other Agreement, and may provide for expiration prior to the end of its term in the event of the termination of the Optionee's Service, subject to the provisions of any Other Agreement.
+A SAR Award may provide for accelerated exercisability in the event of the Optionee's Protiviti Retirement, Staffing/Headquarters Retirement, a Change in Control, or, if specified at the time of grant, termination of employment, including as provided in any Other Agreement, and may provide for expiration prior to the end of its term in the event of the termination of the Optionee's Service, subject to the provisions of any Other Agreement.
 SARs may be awarded in combination with Options, and such an Award may provide that the SARs will not be exercisable unless the related Options are forfeited.
-A SAR may be included in an ISO only at the time of grant or thereafter.
+A SAR may be included in an ISO only at the time of grant but may be included in an NSO at the time of grant or thereafter.
 A SAR granted under the Plan may provide that it will be exercisable only in the event of a Change in Control.